 Have An Elevator Pitch

 An elevator pitch is a brief, persuasive speech that you can use to introduce yourself and your work to gallery owners and art collectors.
-It should be no more than 30 seconds long, and it’s important to practice it so that you can deliver it confidently.
+It should be no more than 30 seconds long, and it’s important to practice it to deliver it confidently.
 You should explain what you do and what makes you unique in your elevator pitch.
 You can also talk about your experience or training and why you’re passionate about your work.

 What should be included in your elevator pitch?